 Remember when you were a kid and your parents were constantly telling you to turn off the lights when you left the room, but you almost always forgot to?
 Say hello to new home technologies that do it for you.
 Home automation (aka “smart home”) technology that controls indoor temperatures, lighting, irrigation, and more is popping up all over the place as a convenient and more environmentally sound way to run your home.
 Today we’re featuring 10 amazing products for eco-friendly home automation to boost your eco-home’s IQ.

 Many high-tech homeowners are turning to these solutions as a way to help the environment and cut utility bills.
 With user-friendly options, though, you don’t have to be too techy to take advantage of home automation.
-The average U.S. household will spend at least $2,200 on home energy each year, but you can slash your energy usage 10% or more by incorporating automated devices into your home.
+U.S. households spends $1945 on average for home energy each year.
+But you can slash your energy usage 10% or more by incorporating automated devices into your home.
 Although some of these gadgets are a tad expensive, do the math and you’ll see a fairly quick return on investment.

 Most of the the devices in the following sections will have their own app or control device.
 A more elegant solution is to use a hub which can be your overall control center for other smart home devices.
 Having a central management system that works directly with all of your appliances through Wifi, Bluetooth, or other wireless networks is super handy.
 Think of it as a way to streamline your home automation process with a single tool.